Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Methods

 \subsection{Weighted Ensemble (WE) simulations}

-We use the WESTPA (The Weighted Ensemble Simulation Toolkit with Parallelization and Analysis) software package \cite{westpa,Bogetti2019,Russo2022} to enable the simulation of rare events, for example, translocation of CPPs across a model membrane.
+We use the WESTPA (The Weighted Ensemble Simulation Toolkit with Parallelization and Analysis) software package (v2020.05, see https://github.com/westpa/westpa/wiki/Installing-WESTPA) \cite{westpa,Bogetti2019,Russo2022} to enable the simulation of rare events, for example, the translocation of CPPs across a model membrane.
 WESTPA is open-source, and its utility has been proven for many problems.
-All WE trajectories are unbiased and used to calculate conditional probabilities or transition rates.
+All WE trajectories are unbiased and used to calculate conditional probabilities or transition rates\cite{Zuckerman2017}.

-To use the WE method in MD simulations, we need to define a progress coordinate, total number of bins, total number of walkers (child simulations) in each bin, and a time interval for splitting and combining trajectories \cite{westpa}.
+To use the WE method in MD simulations, we need to define a progress coordinate, the total number of bins, the number of walkers (child simulations or replicas) in each bin, and a time interval for splitting and combining trajectories \cite{westpa}.
 We define the progress coordinate as a distance in the z-direction between the center of mass of phosphorus atoms in the upper leaflet and that of Arg$_9$.
 After equilibration of the system, an initial distance between phosphorus atoms and Arg$_9$ was measured, and a boundary was set using this initial position and the position of the center of the membrane, for example, [$-$18 \AA ~(the center of membrane), 3 \AA ~(the initial distance)].
-Each bin size was 0.25 \AA ~or 0.1 \AA ~at different boundaries; the number of walkers in each bin was 5.
+Each boundary can have different bin sizes (0.25 \AA ~or 0.1 \AA).
+For example, we set a smaller bin size when the peptide has difficulty overcoming the free energy barriers.
+The number of walkers (replicas) in each bin was 5.
 Due to the shortage of computing resources, we had to run several WE simulations to combine all the trajectories and observe the translocation of Arg$_9$ (Table \ref{tab1}).
-The time interval for splitting and combining(called an iteration in Table \ref{tab1}) the trajectories during each WE simulation was 5 ps.
+In the current setup (for example, in WE2), replicas can move above the upper boundary ($-$14 ~\AA); however, replicas can not move below the lower boundary ($-$25 ~\AA).
+Therefore, when one of the replicas reached the lower boundary, the WE simulation was stopped automatically, and we continued the simulation at this position with a new boundary.
+The time interval for splitting-combining the trajectories (called an iteration in Table \ref{tab1}) during each WE simulation was 5 ps.
 The total iterations during all the WE simulations were 5080.
 The progress coordinate was calculated using MDAnalysis \cite{Michaud2011}.
-The potential of mean force (PMF) profiles were obtained from each WE simulation data using ``w\_pdist" and ``plothist" codes in the WESTPA package \cite{westpa,Bogetti2019}.